Explore sustainability and plastics

 What is recycling?

-Plastic is also harming animals and wildlife in rivers, lakes and oceans - they can get tangled up in plastic objects or can even eat them.
-However, by recycling, reducing the packaging we use and reusing things such as bags and bottles, hopefully together we can all help save our planet.
+Plastic also harms animals and wildlife in rivers, lakes and oceans.
+They can get tangled up in plastic objects or can even eat them.

 By recycling, reducing packaging and reusing things such as bottles, we can help protect the planet.

 Why is plastic a problem?